softwarespot/loady/README.md

 ## What is Loady?

-Many script loaders exist in the real world and I'm in no way trying be the "next big thing", as I believe the likes of [RequireJS](https://github.com/jrburke/requirejs) are adequate enough for daily usage.
+Many script loaders exist in the real world and I'm in no way trying be the "next big thing", as I believe the likes of [RequireJS](https://github.com/jrburke/requirejs) are adequate enough for daily use.
 I simply created this as a way to further improve my knowledge of JavaScript and experiment with features that I necessarily wouldn't mess around with.

 If you're unaware of just what a script loader is, read the links below.